 Note: This blog post is from 2014.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you'd not heard the news, there were several updates released today, for CF 11, 10, and 9.
+And I may revise the content as necessary.If you'd not heard the news, there were several updates released today, for CF 11, 10, and 9.

 As for CF11 and CF9, it's mainly a security update.
 For CF10, it's got quite a bit more.
 (And there is another update for CF11 to come in the future which Adobe mentioned when it came out with its first update last month.)